Airblader/flink-web/_posts/2021-09-06-connector-table-sql-api-part2.md

 }
 ```

 Now you can add an instance of this class to the `ImapSource` and `ImapTableSource` classes previously created (in part one) so it can be used there.
 Take note of the column names with which the table has been created.
 This will help later.
+You will also switch the source to be unbounded now as we will change the implementation in a bit to continuously listen for new emails.

 <div class="note">